clarallelogram/TopicModeling/README.md

 Project Proposal (Revised Edition):

 This is a new project proposal different from the original intended idea and better-suited for beginner work in ML.

+The slideshow is currently being made and refined to be more visually-friendly